 Colorado is an equitable distribution state.
 In this type of system, a judge will divide marital property in a way that they consider to be fair, but not necessarily equally.
 Marital property typically refers to any assets or debts acquired over the course of the marriage.
 Exceptions to this classification include any property acquired by a gift or through inheritance.
 Any property that belongs solely to one spouse is known as separate property and is not subject to division at the time of a divorce.
 However, increases in value to separate property during the marriage are considered marital in nature.

 In cases with children, issues of child custody, parenting time, and child support will also need to be addressed.
-Our attorneys are well seasoned in litigating all aspects of child custody, including working with experts to help assess and strengthen your case for settlement or court.
+Our lawyers are well seasoned in litigating all aspects of child custody, including working with experts to help assess and strengthen your case for settlement or court.
 When your divorce case is concluded, issues can arise related to enforcing or modifying your parenting time orders.
 With this in mind, our goal is to build lasting relationships with our clients to be there for them when future services are needed.

-Retain a Divorce Lawyer in Broomfield Today!
+Retain a Broomfield Divorce Attorney Today!

 Just as in any other city, people in Broomfield sometimes must make the difficult decision to dissolve a marriage.
 At Plog & Stein, P.C., our Broomfield divorce lawyers can help you vigorously assert your rights at every stage of the proceedings.
 We take pride in helping our clients understand their options and determine a course of action that builds a strong future for them.
 You can rest assured that we are ready to answer your questions and address your concerns.
-We can assist people who need a family law attorney throughout the state of Colorado.
-To discuss your situation in more detail, call us at 303-781-0322 or contact us online to set up a consultation with a member of the Plog & Stein family law team.
+We can assist people who need a family legal issues attorney throughout the state of Colorado.
+To discuss your situation in more detail, call us at 303-781-0322 or contact us online to set up a consultation with a member of the Plog & Stein, P.C. family law team.
 Let us help you move on to the next chapter of your life.

 Plog & Stein, P.C. opened its Broomfield office in 2016.
 Having represented clients throughout Denver since 1999, including clients in Broomfield, Adams, and Boulder Counties, we recognized that a North Metro area office would make us more accessible to clients in the area.